cyber-jose/cyber-jose/README.md

 # Welcome to Jose's Security & Tech Project Portfolio 🔐

-I'm passionate about cybersecurity and love tackling complex challenges through hands-on projects.
-From vulnerability management to threat detection, these projects allowed me to dive deep into the ever-evolving landscape of cybersecurity.
+I'm passionate about security, data, infrastructure and love tackling complex challenges by synthesizing edge cases and presenting solutionss.
+From automation development, vulnerability management to threat detection, these projects allowed me to dive deep into the ever-evolving landscape of enterprise systems.
 Please feel free to check them out and see the work I’ve put into enhancing security operations and processes.

 ## ⚠️ Vulnerability Management Projects